| Peter Upton's |

 Each card has space for match results, half-time scores, scorer's position etc.

-The item was finally revamped in the 1970s, complete with new logo, and an advert for Football Express.
-This set is illustrated under C150 - the code the set was given in the 1977 re-number.
-Like many of the other sets, this one only survived for about a year on the new number.
+The item was finally revamped in the 1970s, complete with the new logo.
+Again, this was produced in at least two colours.
+There is a green version with an advert for Subbuteo cricket on the reverse, and a white version with an advert for Football Express.
+The (pale) green version is shown here, with the final version illustrated under C150 - the code the set was given in the 1977 re-number.
+Like many of the other flat sets, this one only survived for about a year on the new number.

 For the control of important matches.